-If you think back on your memories from summer camp, you'll remember the moments when you learned a new skill: what to pack for a hike, how to row a canoe, starting your own fire, and more crafty hands-on activities.
-Lately, a more traditional — if not suprising — hobby is being coordinated into summer camps across the country: sewing.
-Yes, both boys and girls are learning how to thread a sewing machine, complete sewing projects as well as learn the ropes (make that "threads") of other needlework skills.
-Not to mention, there are even exclusive summer camps with the sole focus being Sewing 101 for kids!
-Pretty crafty, right?
+If you think back to your memories from summer camp, you'll remember the moments when you learned a new skill: what to pack for a hike, how to row a canoe, starting your own fire, and more crafty hands-on activities.
+Lately, a more traditional—if not suprising—hobby is being coordinated into summer camps across the country: sewing.
+Boys and girls are learning how to thread a sewing machine, complete sewing projects, as well as learn the ropes (make that "threads") of other needlework skills.

 In other summer programs across the nation, crafty-minded kids are getting a knack for quilt-making like the kids in a 4-H sewing camp held at the JT Ranch Quilt Shop in Cisco, Texas.
 Here, quilting beginners learn the elementary skills of quilt stitching.
 At the program's end, the students have a finished craft to take home with them as a summertime remembrance memento.

 Fifteen-year-old Caitlyn McBrayer of Cherokee County, Oklahoma, has been enrolled in her local 4-H sewing summer classes since she was nine.
 She loves that she took up sewing at such a young age.
 "It's really fun," she told the Tahlequah Daily Press.
 "I always learn a lot and I get to talk to other kids."

 Caitlyn studied the basics and each summer, perfected her skills to advance to newer projects.
 In fact, this particular 4-H sewing class has a lengthy waiting list of other hopeful young sewers.
 Typically, the class size is kept around 10 students for one-on-one teaching instructions.